-Ticks secrete saliva into the host’s Injury while feeding on blood.
-This saliva contains various digestive enzymes that facilitate the feeding process.
-Additionally, tick saliva has compounds that help suppress the host's immune response.
-For example, kinases enzymes and histamine-associated proteins in the Salivary secretion can break down the molecule bradykinin plays a key role in causing pain and itchiness.
-Certain tick species, such as Ixodes scapularis, produce Proteins that bind complement components and suppress C3 production., reducing the host's scratching and grooming behaviors.
+Ticks secrete saliva into the host’s while feeding blood, which contains various digestive enzymes that facilitate the feeding process and help suppress the immune response of the host.
+For example, kinases enzymes and histamine-associated proteins in the salivary secretion can break down the molecule bradykinin plays a key role in causing pain and itchiness.
+Certain tick species, such as Ixodes scapularis, produce specific proteins that binding to complement components and suppress C3 production, reducing the host's scratching and grooming behaviors.
 This immune suppression allows ticks to feed more effectively and can also assist any pathogens introduced via their saliva.

-The host's response to tick saliva can be classified into three types.
-First, low-molecular-weight salivary components can bind to skin proteins like collagen, acting as haptens that trigger a Th1 immunity.
-Repeated exposure of the haptens may trigger delayed-type hypersensitivity responses.
+The host's immune response to tick saliva can be classified into three types; first, low-molecular-weight salivary components that can bind to skin proteins like collagen, and acting as haptens to trigger the Th1 immunity.
+Repeated exposure of haptens may trigger delayed-type hypersensitivity responses.
 Additionally, certain salivary antigens can engage with Langerhans cells, initiating a cutaneous basophil hypersensitivity reaction.
 This response is marked by Th1 cell activity, IgG production, and the recruitment of basophils to the affected site.
 Lastly, there is a Th2 response involving IgE production, which leads to immediate hypersensitivity reactions.
 This can result in localized skin inflammation, causing pain or itching (Shahardar, 2021; Ibraheim et al., 2023).

 Development of Tick Vaccines

-The idea of developing tick vaccines dates back to 1939, when Targer discovered that repeated exposure to tick larvae induced an adaptive immunity in guinea pigs and rabbits, offering protection against ixodid tick infestations.
-Comparable immune responses were observed when guinea pigs were immunized with native protein extracts derived from Dermacentor variabilis, as noted by Targer (1939).
+The idea of developing tick vaccines belongs to 1939, when Targer discovered that repeated exposure to tick larvae induced an adaptive immunity in guinea pigs and rabbits, offering protection against ixodid tick infestations.
+Comparable immune responses were observed when guinea pigs were immunized with native protein extracts derived from Dermacentor variabilis (Targer, 1939).
 These immune reactions were associated with a reduction in the number of ticks that successfully engorged, diminished blood intake, decreased tick weight, and lower fertility, reflected by fewer viable eggs (Ndawula and Tabor, 2020).
 Later studies by Allen and Humphreys further validated the concept of host immunization using tick-derived antigens (de la Fuente and Kocan, 2003).

 To identify protective tick proteins and antigens, several strategies have been employed.
-These include: fractionating crude tick extracts and evaluating the immunogenicity of the fractions through challenge experiments; Identifying the tick antigens that elicit antibody responses in infected hosts by immunomapping. using monoclonal antibodies to identify and characterize protective antigens; employing Using expression library immunization, RNAi techniques and bioinformatics for analysedata interpretation.
+These include: fractionating crude tick extracts and evaluating the immunogenicity of the fractions through challenge experiments; Identifying the tick antigens that elicit antibody responses in infected hosts by immunomapping. using monoclonal antibodies to identify and characterize protective antigens; employing Using expression library immunization, RNAi techniques and bioinformatics for analysed data interpretation.

 Attributes for Selecting Candidate Antigens for Anti-Tick Vaccine Development

 When selecting candidate antigens for anti-tick vaccines, several key attributes should be considered.
-Firstly, the target antigens should be easily accessible to the host immune system during the tick’s blood feeding procedure.
-Additionally, the antigen should play a crucial role in tick biology; disruption of its function should lead to significant reductions in tick survival or reproductive capacity, thereby impacting tick populations.
-Lastly, the ideal antigens should contain conserved epitopes that are shared among multiple tick species, providing protection against various vector infestations (Diaz-Martin et al. 2015).
+Firstly, the target antigens should be easily accessible to host immune system during the tick’s blood feeding procedure.
+Additionally, antigen should play a crucial role in tick biology; disruption of its function should lead to significant reductions in tick survival or reproductive capacity, thereby impacting tick populations.
+Lastly, the ideal antigens should contain conserved epitopes that are shared among multiple tick species, providing protection against various vector infestations (Diaz-Martin et al., 2015).

 Candidate antigens for tick vaccines are primarily classified into two types: